Top Ryde City: Recent development

+On 5 November 2021, The Entertainment and Education Group (TEEG) opened its first dual-branded Timezone and Zone Bowling opened on the former space of Harris Scarfe.
+The 3000m² venue features 140 arcade games, 12 bowling lanes, a laser tag arena accommodating up to 24 players, a seven-car Spin Zone Bumper Car arena, a Winners Vault prize selection area and three multi-purpose party rooms accommodating up to 90 people to celebrate birthdays or corporate gatherings.

 Tenants

 Top Ryde City has 78,125m² of floor space.
 The major retailers include Big W, Kmart, Aldi, Coles, Woolworths, TK Maxx, JB Hi-Fi, Rebel, Fitness First, Timezone & Zone Bowling and Event Cinemas.

 Transport

 Top Ryde has bus connections to the Sydney CBD, North Shore and Northern Suburbs, as well as local surrounding suburbs operated by Busways.
 The majority of bus services depart from Devlin Road in front of the shopping centre's main entrance and Blaxland Road.
 There is no railway station at Ryde, the nearest stations are located at Meadowbank and West Ryde.